tpr1992/Mod-2-Project-Flatiron-Forum/README.md

 ########## Done with

-Basic pages showing
+Basic pages showing - DONE
-View, create, and delete posts
+View, create, and delete posts - DONE
-View and create replies
+View and create replies - DONE
-Replies properly attached to posts
+Replies properly attached to posts - DONE
-Posts properly attached to sections
+Posts properly attached to sections - DONE
-Timestamps all working
+Timestamps all working - DONE
-Create user accounts
+Create user accounts - DONE
-Build authentication
+Build authentication - DONE
-Add secure password
+Add secure password - DONE
+Disable posting if user is not logged in - DONE
+Edit posts so that only logged in user can delete - DONE Greet user by username when they visit their own profile page - DONE Comment counter pluralizes when more than one post - DONE

 ########## Need to do

+Allow users to delete their own replies
-Edit replies so that only logged in user can reply/delete Add section descriptions
+Add section descriptions
 Add avatar photos for user profiles
 Fix Css styling for ALL pages
-Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name") Change "User Comments" to recent activity where it shows posts and replies, not just replies
+Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name") Change "User Comments" to recent activity where it shows posts and replies, not just replies Adjust icons shown next to posts and replies

 ########## Stretch goals